sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 ### Downsides
 The downside of this approach is that it only conservatively approximates the result of each basic block.
-We may lose information about constraints on variables that cross basic block boundaries.
+We may lose information about constraints on variables that cross basic block boundaries and are therefore unable to verify the correctness of global program optimizations.
 For example, consider the following toy program:

     main {
       a: int = const 2;